 You can review the curriculum materials from 7:45 a.m. to 4:45 p.m., Monday - Friday, at the Lee Instructional Resource Center (LIRC) at 2025 E. Winsett, 85719.
 See below for the dates of the review period.

-You can also review material online at the links below.
+You can also review some of the material online at the links below.

 Please complete our feedback form > >